-Sleep is categorised into NON-REM and REM sleep.
+Sleep is categorized into NON-REM and REM sleep.

 - REM stands for Rapid Eye Movement.
 REM refers to the quick movements that happen in the eye during the deeper and latter times of sleep.

 All of these stages form one sleep cycle.
 There may be several cycles in one night.
-Each cycle may last for around 90 minutes.
+Each period may last for around 90 minutes.

 Different Stages Of Sleep

 It happens at the end of each sleep cycle.
-REM sleep is shortest in the first sleep cycle of the night.
+REM sleep is the shortest in the first sleep cycle of the night.
 As the name suggests, there are rapid eye movements.
-There are also high frequency brain waves and a lot of brain activity at this stage.
+There are also high-frequency brain waves and a lot of brain activity at this stage.
 The body is almost in a paralyzed state.
-You dream in this stage.
-This time is important for the ability to learn and for memory consolidation, meaning fixing or stabilising a memory after you have encountered it.
+You dream at this stage.
+This time is vital for the ability to learn and for memory consolidation, meaning fixing or stabilizing a memory after you have encountered it.
 Kids spend more time of their slumber in this stage than adults.

 A Few Points To Note

 - The time spent sleeping that a person requires differs with age.
-Children on an average require 10-15 hours, because the different sleep stages are required to carry out essential tasks.
+Children on average require 10-15 hours because the different sleep stages are needed to carry out essential tasks.
 However, adults need 7-8 hours of sleep.

 - Caffeine, alcohol, tobacco, and medicines can affect the REM stage.

-Many people have conducted extensive research in the subject of sleep, why we need it, and what are the stages.
-These studies are critical because sleeping is not simply a dormant state as was thought so earlier.
+Many people have conducted extensive research on the subject of sleep, why we need it, and what are the stages.
+These studies are critical because sleeping is not merely a dormant state as was thought so earlier.
 It is a state when most important physiological and brain-related activities happen, without our conscious effort.